+And then I got to the UK and the bread was terrible.
+Supermarket bread was mostly white and packed in plastic, soft and disgustingly sweet.
 Really good, artisan bread was expensive and not available in the area where we lived and nobody wants to regularly travel for one or two hours just to get some bread…

-You can mix spelt and wheat as well.
+- You can mix spelt and wheat as well.

-Sometimes I substitute a small amount of wholemeal flour with some white flour (about 100 g/ 3.5 oz/ ¾ cup + 1 tablespoon) – this makes the no-knead bread a bit fluffier.
+- Sometimes I substitute a small amount of wholemeal flour with some white flour (about 100 g/ 3.5 oz/ ¾ cup + 1 tablespoon) – this makes the no-knead bread a bit fluffier.

-Sometimes I use a small amount of rye flour, that makes the bread even sturdier.
+- Sometimes I use a small amount of rye flour, that makes the bread even sturdier.

-Really, you can be bold and experiment here, find your perfect combination of flours.
+- Really, you can be bold and experiment here, find your perfect combination of flours.
 My favorite would be whole spelt mixed with a small amount white spelt flour.

 What kind of yeast to use?